Code-Institute-Submissions/wrestle-match/README.md

   and SEO to aid in the testing and improvement of my website.

-- [Autoprefixer CSS](https://autoprefixer.github.io/) - Autoprefixer was used to help with making the CSS code compatible and valid for all internet browers as much as possible.
+- [Autoprefixer CSS](https://autoprefixer.github.io/) - Autoprefixer was used to help with making the CSS code compatible and valid for all internet browsers as much as possible.

 - [Am I Responsive Design?](http://ami.responsivedesign.is/) - This web tool was used to generate screencaps of my website at different viewport sizes to form a static demo presentation of my website's responsiveness as can be seen towards the top of this